OSADP/V2I-Hub/Readme.txt

 $ sudo apt-get install lamp-server^
 	enter a root password (i.e. ivp)
 - install database
-  - modify the install_db.sh script.
+  - modify the install_db.sh script located in the DatabaseSetup directory.
 Modify the value for DBROOTPASS to the password that was used for root during the previous step
   - save the script
   - execute the script using the following commands
 $ chmod +x install_db.sh
 $ sudo ./install_db.sh
-- To setup a service to start tmxcore on Ubuntu copy the tmxcore.service file to the “/lib/systemd/system/” directory.
+- To setup a service to start tmxcore on Ubuntu copy the tmxcore.service file located in the "src/tmx/TmxCore" directory to the “/lib/systemd/system/” directory.
 Execute the following commands to enable the application at startup.
 $ sudo systemctl daemon-reload
 $ sudo systemctl enable tmxcore.service
 $ sudo systemctl start tmxcore.service